antonbashir/dart-iouring-transport/README.md

     - [writeSingle() - Writes the given bytes to the file.](#writesingle---writes-the-given-bytes-to-the-file)
     - [writeMany() - Writes multiple chunks of data to the file.](#writemany---writes-multiple-chunks-of-data-to-the-file)
     - [\[async\] load() - Reads a specified number of blocks from the file and returns them as a `Uint8List`.](#async-load---reads-a-specified-number-of-blocks-from-the-file-and-returns-them-as-a-uint8list)
     - [\[async\] close() - Closes the file.
-If `gracefulDuration` is provided, the system will wait for the specified duration before force closing the file.](#async-close---closes-the-file-if-gracefulduration-is-provided-the-system-will-wait-for-the-specified-duration-before-force-closing-the-file)
+If `gracefulTimeout` is provided, the system will wait for the specified duration before force closing the file.](#async-close---closes-the-file-if-gracefulTimeout-is-provided-the-system-will-wait-for-the-specified-duration-before-force-closing-the-file)
 - [Error handling](#error-handling)
     - [Client](#client)
     - [Server](#server)